PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 **Description**

 As a Hinton.io user, I want to have a user-friendly interface that allows me to comprehend graphs and charts easily.
 However, I would also want the option to access straightforward text as I educate myself about stocks.

-As a Hinton.io user, I want to have the option to access straightforward text as I educate myself about stocks.

 **Constraints**